Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • nausea;

-• lengthening the QT interval ;
+• prolongation of the QT interval ;

 • increased appetite;

-• dryness of the mucous membranes.
+• dryness of mucous membranes.

 Advantages

-As with all relatively new drugs, the lack of these drugs in the incomplete clinical data regarding the safety of their use (especially in pediatrics).
+As with all relatively new drugs, the lack of these drugs in incomplete clinical data regarding the safety of their use (especially in pediatrics).
 The price of drugs of this generation can be several times higher than the cost of their predecessors.

-List of antihistamines 3-4 generation, table
+List of antihistamines 3-4 generations, table

 Desloratadine